 Relaxation in yoga teaches us to repair and rehabilitate ourselves.
 One can begin by practicing to to relax - let go - off the muscles first one by one and then in groups. next one can unwind the nerves through regulation of the breath.
 This will help release the mind from its chronic preoccupations and thus help it relax.
 Practicing positive thinking techniques in order to change our thoughts to being more positive help keep the mind relaxed in day to day living.
 Positive thoughts clear the negative smoke screen of the mind and make it less desperate and more hopeful.

 Being positive work by making us more accepting of what we are.
 This means that we are no more hostile toward our own selves and their is no internal war being waged inside our psyches.
 The moment we learn to accept ourselves any rancor within our minds that was trouble us loses its potency.
 Past ceases to trouble us anymore.
 So, yoga helps us readjust our notions and values from within which helps change out outlook on ourselves and the external world.
-The mind gets trained to focus on all that was and is good in our life and the enhancement of the feeling of self worth helps us have a good night sleep and a healthy appetite.
+The mind gets trained to focus on all that was and is good in our life and the enhancement of the feeling of self worth helps us have a good night sleep, a modification of the mind, and a healthy appetite.

 Dynamic relaxation is a state that is achieved by cultivating positive thoughts with malice towards none and faith in one's abilities.
 Complete relaxation is the result of establishing a harmonious balance between the mind, body and spirit which is only possible with the teaching of yoga.